 Chicken Run: Dawn of the Nugget, 2023.

-Featuring Thandiwe Newton, Zachary Levi, Bella Ramsey, Imelda Staunton, Lynn Ferguson, David Bradley, Jane Horrocks, Romesh Ranganathan, Daniel Mays, Josie Sedgwick-Davies, Peter Serafinowicz, Nick Mohammed, and Miranda Richardson
+Featuring the voice talents of Thandiwe Newton, Zachary Levi, Bella Ramsey, Jane Horrocks, Imelda Staunton, Lynn Ferguson, Josie Sedgwick-Davies, David Bradley, Romesh Ranganathan, Daniel Mays, Nick Mohammed, Wyatt Shears, Peter Serafinowicz, and Miranda Richardson.

 Having pulled off an escape from Tweedy’s farm, Ginger has found a peaceful island sanctuary for the whole flock.
 But back on the mainland the whole of chicken-kind faces a new threat, and Ginger and her team decide to break in.

 In the passably entertaining and amusing 20+ years later sequel titled Chicken Run: Dawn of the Nugget (with new voice cast members replacing names for some good reasons and others questionably so), the human-devised danger isn’t scary or a prison this time around, but rather a candy-colored paradise where chickens are free to roam around and do what they want.